Stop Loving You

 "Stop Loving You" is a song from the rock band Toto from their album The Seventh One.
-It features Jon Anderson on backing vocals.
 It was released as the first single from the album in Europe, peaking at No. 2 in The Netherlands and Belgium.
+The song was written by guitarist Steve Lukather and pianist David Paich.
+The Yes vocalist Jon Anderson is featured on backing vocals.

 Music video

-A music video was produced for this song showing Joseph Williams kicking furniture and pushing away other objects in a building, displaying his disgust at the loss of a girlfriend.
+A music video was produced for this song showing Joseph Williams aggressively kicking furniture and pushing away other objects in a building, displaying his disgust at the loss of a girlfriend.
 The band together performs in other parts of the video.
-At the end of the video, a woman calls and asks, "Joseph, are you there?"
+At the end of the video, a woman calls and asks, "Hi Joe, you there?
+Joseph?"